 Self-enquiry is brave work.

-Despite what most gurus and self-development heroes proclaim and promise, we cannot fix ourselves in a day or a week.
-There are not many real overnight transformations and there is sadly no magic wand.
-Deep and lasting change is more complicated than that.
-We need to work at it.
-We cannot simply think a new thought, reframe a perspective and subsequently expect life to manifest completely differently.
 Positive psychology certainly has its place and can help us achieve our material goals by motivating us forward.
 But with all this achievement, we often loose sight of the one thing we desperately long for: genuine connection to life.
 We may seem to have all the accoutrements of a “successful” life, filled with material and intellectual gains, but still suffer acute loneliness; an outsider, rarely feeling a part of anything meaningful.
 How many times have you reached a goal only to think “what next?”
 The goals we achieve are often pleasing in the short-term but fail to provide us with lasting satisfaction.

 So, how do we transform our lives and find our place of belonging where our creative and emotional needs are actually met?
 How do we begin to speak from a place of power and truth?
 How do we believe in ourselves when our value seems endlessly determined by our accolades?